 Joint Formulary & PAD

-Aripiprazole - Schizophrenia
+Aripiprazole - Schizophrenia and other psychoses

 I agree that in using this database I understand that this platform only provides guidance on local prescribing policy and that all prescribing decisions are ultimately the responsibility of the clinician.